Poems in Speech

 Welcome, seniors of Harry S Truman High School, to the "Resilience in Verse" poetry contest!
 This contest aims to showcase your creative talents while exploring themes of disability, adversity, hardship, and circumstances through your experiences or the people in your life.
 We believe that poetry has the power to inspire, encourage, and uplift, and we can't wait to witness the depth of your emotions and the beauty of your words.

-Honors Night Awards Ceremony will be held June 10, 2024 at 6:30 at Truman High School.
+Honors Night Awards Ceremony will be held in June at Truman High School.

 Students, Parents, and Staff,